mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 MuVisionSensor.CameraGetZoom()
 ```

-The return value is between 0~5，which represents the 6 zoom levels.
+The return value is between 0~5, which represents the 6 zoom levels.

 ## LED Settings